R012/r2p2/README.md

 	 - controller: path to the controller's configuration file.
 	 - gui: boolean indicating whether to use a graphical user interface.
 Set to true by default.
  - robot.json:  configures robots.
 It must contain information related to its radius and sonars, as well as parameters such as its maximum linear velocity and starting position.
 Please, refer to the sample files provided with the simulator to get more information.
  - controller-XYZ.json:  configures specific controllers.
-Required fields are completely controller-dependant.
-Please, refer to the sample configuration files provided with this simulator, as well as the controller in question's documentation in order to properly generate controller configuration files.
+The only required field is "class", which specifies the class that implements the controller.
+Each controller type require different fields, please, refer to the sample configuration files provided with this simulator, as well as the controller in question's documentation in order to properly generate controller configuration files.

 If you are using this simulator for path planning purposes, please, do not replace the PID constants in order to avoid more erratic behavior cropping up.
 If in doubt, the default constants are:

 ```Json
   "ap": 2
   "ai": 0.015